 - Your visitors can rate embedded videos at the end, so these votes will impact the video’s SEO for YouTube and Google.

-- If you add a relevant video to a popular page, you can make it even more popular with the added value video can bring.
+- If you add a relevant video to a popular page, you can make it even more popular.
 More people may share your content via social media, which could have indirect SEO benefits for the video down the line.